RodoAgusSM/Web_Weather_4_U/README.md

 #### Characteristics
 The application updates itself every 2 minutes
 To update before 2 minutes, update the web browser
+For the loading times, a spinner is shown indicating the user that the application is loading

 #### Note
 The only npm package installed in this project is axios